 The following discussion and analysis of our compensation arrangements with our named executive officers should be read together with the compensation tables and related disclosures set forth elsewhere in this proxy statement.
-Actual compensation programs that we adopt may differ materially from currently planned programs as summarized in this discussion.

-For 2011, our named executive officers consisted of:
+For 2012, our named executive officers consisted of:

-- My E. Chung, our President and Chief Executive Officer; - Dale E. Messick, our Chief Financial Officer, who served as our Interim President and Chief Operating Officer from August 2010 through April 2011: - · Mark E. Froggatt, our Chief Technology Officer; and - Scott A. Graeff, our Chief Commercialization Officer, who also served as our Interim Chief Financial Officer from August 2010 through April 2011
+- My E. Chung, our President and Chief Executive Officer; - Dale E. Messick, our Chief Financial Officer; - · Mark E. Froggatt, our Chief Technology Officer; and - Scott A. Graeff, our Chief Strategy Officer, who previously served as our Chief Commercialization Officer until July 2012.